Gross Inequality and Social Contract

 Part 1 is a responsibility on the population.
 People who have things want the law to protect their property and life.
 Those who don’t have things are expected to ignore the rule of Might Makes Right.
 They are not to hit an old person on the head and take their wallet just because they are young and can do that.

 Part 2 is the responsibility of society.
-If some of the have-nots come to believe that they are being denied the chance of a decent job, then their motivation to honor their responsibilities under the social contract is severely undercut.
+If some of the have-nots come to believe that they are being denied the chance of a decent job, then their motivation to honor their responsibilities under the first half of the social contract is severely undercut.

 The social contract is not an enacted law, but a psychological reality needed for societies to be successful, to not be overturned by riots and revolution.

 Increasing Income Inequality

 I won’t gild the lily.
 According to Fortune Magazine in 2015, Top CEOs make more than 300 times the average worker.
 That is an extreme disparity.
-As recently as 1965, CEO pay was 21 times in 1965.
+As recently as 1965, CEO pay was 21 times the average worker.

 A huge proportion of profits in the past 50 years have been taken by the CEOs.
 They have not been shared with the average worker.

 Broken Social Contract

 CEO pay is one indication that hard work is not being properly rewarded.
-If we consider minimum wage workers, those working hard trying to move up the ladder, not the teenage odd-jobber—their decline in income is noticeable to anyone knowing the history of the federal minimum wage .
+If we consider minimum wage workers—those working hard trying to move up the ladder, not the teenage odd-jobber—their decline in income is noticeable to anyone knowing the history of the federal minimum wage .

 From a purely selfish perspective, the haves should be concerned.
 If society breaks the promise of a prosperous future for hard-workers, why should we expect those left behind would follow the law?